TWALLACK/cars/README.md

 * rank_make.csv
 * rank_models.csv

-I also saved some intermediate files that you can probable ignore: car_model.csv make_popular.csv
+The script also saves some intermediate files that you can probably safely ignore: car_model.csv make_popular.csv